 The doctor using DocHealth will have an opportunity to explore difficulties, both professional and personal, with senior clinicians who have the collective experience of treating over 2000 doctors in the last 20 years.

-The service offers up to six face to face individual sessions with medically qualified Consultant Psychotherapists, flexibly applied, with expert signposting to longer term support and liaison with other health services where needed.
+The service offers up to six face to face sessions, flexibly applied, with expert signposting to longer term support and liaison with other health services where needed.
 Treatment interventions are tailored to the individual practitioner in the context of a supportive relationship.
 This will facilitate greater understanding by the doctor of his or her presenting difficulties, thus enabling the doctor to regain greater control of their situation.

 DocHealth is exclusively self-referral, with no report writing unless specifically requested by the doctor using the service.
 Fees are based on a sliding scale in relation to the grade and circumstances of the doctor.